Frequently Asked Questions

 Got questions about ShadowMaker, EmPath, or E3T?
 Find clear answers below—if we missed yours, contact us

-Can you describe your system / product in greater detail?
+Can you describe EmPath AI software in greater detail?

 Wearable sensors (Atopia) embedded in a smart shirt measure psychophysiological signals.
 This is also optionally used with passive data from the user (e.g. facial expressions, voice, keyboard usage patterns, etc).

-Sensor data from the smart shirt is used to control a game (The Nexus) hands-free, creating a new kind of highly immersive experience.
-The game reads emotional states in real-time, allowing for novel gaming mechanics that are emotionally engaging.
-The Nexus exposes players to Scenarios that are designed to elicit specific emotional responses.
+Sensor data from the smart shirt is used in Scenarios that are designed to elicit emotional responses.
 The biophysiological responses (sensor data) are converted to Affective State Vectors (ASVs).
 These are converted to Probable Emotional States (PESs).
 PESs have accuracy that increases as the dataset size increases.
 The more users, the more accurate it becomes.
 For each Scenario, sensor data, ASVs, and PESs comprise a Node in the database.

 Relationships between Nodes are known as Pathways.
 In short, the database is a map of Scenarios and Probable Emotional States, and how emotional states are interrelated.

-EmPath is AI software which utilizes the emotional state database whenever the user asks a question or series of questions.
-It takes the question and looks for the closest Node match in the database.
-It also checks associated Pathways that follow from that Node.
+EmPath is AI software which will utilize the emotional state database whenever the user asks a question or series of questions.
+It will take the question and look for the closest Node match in the database.
+It also will check associated Pathways that follow from that Node.
 By doing this, it can predict how users are likely to react to various responses it can give.

-However – and this is important – it doesn’t base its response solely on likely emotional responses.
-It combines top-down rules (explicitly defined ethics guardrails / “normative rights kernel”) with bottom-up emotional state predictions, and chooses responses that are in line with both.
+However – and this is important – it won’t base its response solely on likely emotional responses.
+It will combine top-down rules (explicitly defined ethics guardrails / “normative rights kernel”) with bottom-up emotional state predictions, and will choose responses that are in line with both.

-No. The wearables are the means, not the end.
-Also, our pathway intends to use both wearable and non-wearable biophysiological data sources.
-Regardless, our focus is the EmPath middleware: emotional pathways that condition AI decision policies.
-The wearables supply part of the data that trains the system and populates the database, but EmPath operates wearables-free, and the defensible moat is the platform + patents that make AI emotionally coherent, empathic, and ethical.
+In this case, the wearables are the means, not the end.
+Also, EmPath is being designed to use both wearable and non-wearable biophysiological data sources.
+Regardless, EmPath is middleware: emotional pathways that condition AI decision policies.
+The wearables supply part of the data that trains the system and populates the database, but EmPath operates wearables-free.

-Tell me more about the sensors, specifically.
+Tell me more about Atopia sensors.
 What’s in them today?
 What will be in them at production?
 What’s covered by your patents?

 Each individual wears a smart shirt that has multiple Atopia modules detachably coupled.
 Today, each Atopia module has 2x EXG sensors (each of which is capable of measuring sEMG, ECG, or EEG), and 1x 9-axis IMU.